OpenInternet/saferjourno/content/chapters/chapter-6.en.md

 **Which messaging app is the safest?**

 To answer this question, the journalist will need to think about who they want to speak with, what they are speaking about, and who is interested in obtaining that data.
-Explain that there is no such thing as one secure communication method instead each case is different based on the individual risk of the journalist and the source.
+Explain that there is no such thing as one secure communication method; each case is different based on the individual risk of the journalist and the source.

 **How safe is WhatsApp?**

 There is a lot of confusion around the security of WhatsApp.
-It can be helpful here to tell the journalist that the encryption for WhatsApp was created by Signal so the issue is not the encryption but the metadata.
+It can be helpful here to tell the journalist that the encryption for WhatsApp was created by Signal so the issue is not the encryption but the metadata, with Meta, WhatsApp's parent company, [able to see who is messaging whom and when](https://www.techradar.com/computing/cyber-security/whatsapp-encryption-isnt-the-problem-metadata-is).
+A court or law enforcement could also potentially ask Meta to hand over this data.
 At the same time, WhatsApp is so common in most communities that few will look suspicious in using it or having it installed on their devices, while Signal is less common and its presence could arouse suspicion in some circles.
 Have the journalist walk through a risk assessment to consider whether WhatsApp is the most secure option for them.

 **I used to use WhatsApp but I moved to Telegram, was that a good choice?**